 The only Hebrew word traditionally translated “soul” (nephesh) in English language Bibles refers to a living, breathing [spirit empowered] conscious [neurologically connected] body [emphasis added], rather than to an immortal soul.
 In the New Testament, the Greek word traditionally translated “soul” (ψυχή) has substantially the same meaning as the Hebrew, without reference to an immortal soul.
 ‘Soul’ may refer to the whole person, the self: ‘three thousand souls’ were converted in Acts 2:41 (see Acts 3:23)

-Even under the terms of the new covenant there are only two aspects to life and death – body and spirit.
+Even under the terms of the new covenant there are only two conditions possible for the soul – life or death with the body.

-“if Christ be in you, 1) the body is dead because of sin; but 2) the Spirit is life because of righteousness…But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you.”
+“if Christ be in you [soul], 1) the body is dead because of sin; but 2) the Spirit is life because of righteousness…But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your [soul’s] mortal bodies by his Spirit that dwelleth in you.”
 (Romans 8:10-11)

 “the light of Israel shall be for a fire, and his Holy One for a flame: and it shall burn and devour…both soul and body:” (Isaiah 10:16-17)